Woodcock Survey methods

 This is an online survey.
 To choose a survey square or enter data, please register or login to the survey application from the project landing page.

-A total of over 1,600 survey sites (1-km squares) in Britain and a further 80 in Northern Ireland will be available.
-These have been randomly selected from within the known breeding range, which will provide the basis for calculating a robust population estimate.
+A number of survey sites (1-km squares) in Britain and Northern Ireland will be available.
+These have been randomly selected from within the known breeding range, which will allow us to monitor annual changes in their population and act as an early warning of any sudden declines which decadal national surveys might not pick up.

-Within each site a single fixed count point will be selected, from which all observations are conducted.
+Within each site a single pre-selected fixed count point will be used, from which all observations are conducted.
 The count points are separated by at least 2 km in order to avoid double counting.
-For High Priority sites, a six-figure grid reference for the original 2003 survey point (where available) will be provided, however, surveyors of new Low Priority sites will need to select their own count point.
+For squares without a pre-determined count point, you will need to establish one yourself - ideally on a reconaissance visit.

 Timing of Visits

-The survey methods will be similar to those used in 2013.
+The survey methods will be the same as those used in 2023.
 A total of four visits will be required:

 NOTE - if no Woodcock are recorded on both of the first two dusk visits, there is no need to make the third visit.